MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. On the **Your retention label is created** page select **Do Nothing** then select **Done**.

-You have successfully created a retention label for VAT returns with a seven-year retention period and a retention label for Credit Card receipts with a three-year retention.
+You have successfully created retention labels for VAT returns with a seven-year retention period and for Credit Card receipts with a three-year retention period.

-## Task 2 – Publish Retention Labels
+## Task 2 – Publish retention labels

-Following from Task 1 you will now publish the VAT returns retention label so that the published label will be available for the finance users to apply to the documents in Exchange emails and SharePoint documents.
+Now, you will publish the VAT returns retention label, making it available for finance users to apply to relevant documents in Exchange emails and SharePoint sites.

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.